bitnami/charts/bitnami/wordpress-intel/README.md

 It also packages the [Bitnami MariaDB chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the WordPress application, and the [Bitnami Memcached chart](https://github.com/bitnami/charts/tree/master/bitnami/memcached) that can be used to cache database queries.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This chart has been tested to work with NGINX Ingress, cert-manager, Fluentd and Prometheus on top of the [BKPR](https://kubeprod.io/).

+## Why use Intel optimized containers

+Encryption is becoming pervasive with most organizations increasingly adopting encryption for application execution, data in flight, and data storage.
+Intel® 3rd gen Xeon® Scalable Processor (Ice Lake) cores and architecture, offers several new instructions for encryption acceleration.
+These new instructions, coupled with algorithmic and software innovations, deliver breakthrough performance for the industry's most widely deployed cryptographic ciphers.

+This solution accelerates the processing of the Transport Layer Security (TLS) significantly by using built-in Intel crypto acceleration included in the latest Intel 3rd gen Xeon Scalable Processor (Ice Lake).
+For more information, refer to [Intel’s documentation](https://software.intel.com/content/www/us/en/develop/articles/wordpress-tuning-guide-on-xeon-systems.html).

+It requires a 3rd gen Xeon Scalable Processor (Ice Lake) to get a breakthrough performance improvement.

 ## Prerequisites